 She co-created and starred in the improvised web series Crystal’s Balls for Funny Or Die, for which she received an LA WebFest “Outstanding Lead Actress” nomination.

 Laura graduated cum laude from Northwestern University, where she met her husband, Keith Harrison.
-Their music duo The Giggle Gems recently released their debut single “Lucky Squirrels,” which was featured on MTV.
-Laura and Keith are also the creators of the new musical Emojiland, currently being developed in LA.
+Laura and Keith are the creators of the new musical Emojiland, which just closed a critically acclaimed, sold-out, limited engagement at Theatre Row as part of the New York Musical Festival.
 In her spare time, Laura can be found downward-dogging in her living room, hiking in Griffith Park, or baking brownies.